srl-ethz/diffPD_sim2real/README.md

 ### realbeam_experiments
 Here you'll find the examples for the Clamped Beam under External Force, run `python [example_name]` where `example_name` is one of the following:
 - `clamped_beam_Case_A-1.py`: Generates the results for the first case from TABLE 1 in our paper.
 Similarly, the other cases can also be run.
 Running these examples with the `--video` flag will create a video of the simulation as well, however, this will require much more time to run.
+- `parameterOptimization_clamped_beam_Case_E.py`: Optimize Young's Modulus of beam to fit real data.
+- `numerical_damping_compensation_Case_A-1.py`: Optimizes damping parameter such that the external force can dampen the dynamic behavior in simulation to match the real motion.

 ### 1segment_arm
 Here you'll find the examples for the Soft Robotic Arm, run `python [example_name].py` where `example_name` is one of the following: